Libr-AI/OpenFactVerification/README.md

 ```bash
 python -m factcheck --modal string --input "MBZUAI is the first AI university in the world" --api_config demo_data/test_api_config.yaml --prompt demo_data/sample_prompt.yaml
 ```

+## Contributing to Loki

+Welcome and thank you for your interest in the Loki project!
+We welcome contributions and feedback from the community.
+To get started, please refer to our [Contribution Guidelines](https://github.com/Libr-AI/OpenFactVerification/tree/main/docs/CONTRIBUTING.md).

 ## Ready for More?